MikeDargie/whoishashlookup/README.md

 <h2>Information</h2>

-<p>This is a simple whois look-up tool for querying hash,ip,domain,url information from popular services like AlienVault OTX and Virus total.
+<p>This is a simple whois look-up tool for querying hash,ip,domain,url information from popular services like AlienVault OTX and Virus Total.
 Currently it supports OTX and AV but more serivces could be added with with ease.</p>

 <h3><u>Requirements</u></h3>
 <p>VirusTotal_API_Tool</p>